Assessing Global HIV Targets in PEPFAR Countries: A Dashboard

 |A Note about the Dashboard: To use the dashboard, click on any indicator to see country-level data.
 Click on Trends Over Time to see the progress countries have made in recent years.
 KFF will continue to track PEPFAR country progress on these indicators and update the dashboard as new data become available.

-Click here to view full dashboard.
+Click here to view the most recent version of dashboard.